A Modern Nebuchadnezzar

 - Book of Daniel, Chapter 2, Verse 3

 It always started the same way.
 John Moltisanti knew he was in another world when he found himself walking down this familiar lonesome road.
-As he walked he remembered the old saying, "we're not in Kansas anymore".
+As he walked he remembered the old and cliche quote, "we're not in Kansas anymore".
+It might be cliched, but it was certainly applicable.
 Granted, he'd never been to Kansas, so in theory this road could be there, but he doubted it.
-He felt certain that it wasn't anywhere in Kentucky, Manhattan, Long Island, or Arkham Massachusetts for that matter, and he had lived in those places.
+He felt certain that it wasn't anywhere in Kentucky; Long Island; or Arkham, Massachusetts for that matter.
+And he had lived in those places.
 In fact, he had only lived in those places, and this road certainly didn't exist in any of them.

 The road served as the first mental trigger.
 A trigger that had existed in his mind since he was a child no older than five.
-Whenever he found himself walking this nocturnal road he knew that he was dreaming.
-This dream wasn't a normal kind of dream, but a deeper kind, a kind that only a rare few can achieve.
+Whenever he found himself walking this star and nebula road he knew that he was dreaming.
+Now, this wasn't a normal kind of dream, but a deeper kind, a kind that anyone can and should be able to access, but sadly only a rare few can achieve.
 In fact John felt that he had passed into a world that could only be reached through the deepest slumber.

 He looked around to the familiar sights of this land of dream.
-To his left a barren desert stretched impossibly onward toward eternity, and to his right was an infinite plain of swaying wheat or tall grass.
+To his right a barren desert stretched impossibly onward toward eternity, and to his left was an infinite plain of swaying wheat or tall grass.
 Behind him, no more than fifty meters back was a long stairway that stretched into the heavens.
-About two miles ahead was a pier, and further out across a vast sea and just upon the horizon was the light of two monolithic cities larger than any John had ever seen in the waking world.
+About two miles ahead was a pier, and further out across a vast sea and just upon the horizon was the light of two monolithic cities larger than any ever seen in the waking world.

 John felt as if he had been walking for an eternity.
-He continued down the road, but no matter how many rows of wheat he passed, the pier and city in the distance never got closer, and the stairs behind him never got further away.
+He continued down the road, but no matter how many rows of wheat he passed, the pier and city in the distance never came closer, and the stairs behind him never grew more distant.

 These feelings were also a trigger.
 This had happened countless times before in this dream.
-As a child, he couldn't understand why he would want such things, but whenever he questioned it a voice in his head would remind him that he had an old soul.
+As a child, he couldn't understand why he would feel or want such things, but whenever he questioned it a voice in his head would remind him that he had an ancient soul, and that soul was longing for it's partner.
 That only confused him.
-He had no idea what an old soul was at that age.
-Hell, even now he didn't fully understand what it meant.
+He had no idea what an ancient soul was, he'd heard his grandparents talk of old souls, but didn't know what they were either.
+Hell, even now he didn't really understand what it meant.
 However, he never questioned the voice’s logic.

 The stars and nebulae were innumerable and whenever he would turn his head, some would flicker out into the black while others would twinkle on and shine like diamonds.
 The effect reminded him of looking at frost on a car in the winter.
 He could stare at that night sky forever, but eventually his gaze transfixed itself on the moon.
 It was bigger and fuller than he had ever seen it in his entire life, and it glowed with a pale blue light.

 That moon mesmerized John.
 So much so that he almost missed the wisp of white light that flew around it in quick, darting circles just as it always had whenever he dreamed this dream.
-It looked like a comet, but John knew that it was no comet.
-This was the final trigger.
+It looked like a comet, but John knew that wasn't what she was.
+She was the final trigger.
 The one he always looked forward to.

 She was surrounded by a brilliant blue light.
 Then like a rocket she darted toward him, leaving a trail of azure mist in her wake.
 It took her only an instant to reach him, and she stopped only inches above the ground.
 It was jarring how quickly she stopped, hovering above the ground with her flowing coal black hair and pure white dress billowing behind her on a breeze that wasn't there.
 She was surrounded in an aura of blue energy, and with a flick of her wrist the light faded and she ‘stepped’ down.

 She ran up to him and nearly tackled him to the ground with a big hug.
 Luckily, John had a strong center of gravity even in his dreams.
-She kissed him once on each cheek, and even once on the lips.
-She said with blushed cheeks, “I thought I’d never see you here again.”
+She kissed him once on each cheek and said with blushed cheeks, “I thought I’d never see you here again.”
 There was something familiar about her voice, but John couldn't place it.
-It was a bossy sort of voice, but one that also contained enough compassion to fuel all of humankind, “It’s been ages since you've been here.”
+It was a bossy sort of voice, but one that also contained enough compassion to fuel all of humankind into a better age, “It’s been ages since you've been here.”